On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

-\begin{theorem} On metrics of treewidth $\omega$, \kST can be solved exactly in time $n^{O(\omega k)}$. \end{theorem} This result also facilitates a quasi-polynomial time approximation algorithm for more general metrics induced by graphs of bounded highway dimension.
-This graph class was introduced in~\cite{highwayintro} to model transportation networks.
-Intuitively, in graphs of bounded highway dimension, locally, there exists a small set of transit vertices such that the shortest paths between two distant vertices pass through some transit vertex; details in \Cref{sec:highway}.
-Building on a framework from~\cite[Theorem~8.1]{highway}, we obtain the following result, which is proved in \Cref{sec:highway}.
+Our general algorithm also facilitates a quasi-polynomial time approximation algorithm for more general metrics induced by graphs of bounded highway dimension.
+This graph class was introduced by {Abraham et al.}~\cite{highwayintro} to model transportation networks.
+Intuitively, in graphs of bounded highway dimension, locally, there exists a small set of transit vertices such that the shortest paths between two distant vertices pass through some transit vertex.
+We provide the full definition and all details in \Cref{sec:highway}.

-\begin{restatable}{theorem}{highway} For a metric induced by a graph of bounded highway dimension and constant $k$, let \optk be the cost of a \kST.
-A $(k+1)$-hop Steiner tree of cost at most $(1+\varepsilon)\optk$, for $\varepsilon >0$, can be computed in quasi-polynomial~time. \end{restatable} This seems to be the first result with resource augmentation in the context of hop-constrained network design.
-This research direction was proposed in~\cite{AlthausFHKRS05}.
+Using a framework {by Feldmann et al.}~\cite{highway}, we show that our approach for bounded treewidth metrics and the constant-factor approximation {by Peleg and Kantor}~\cite{KantorP09} can be combined to {design} an algorithm that computes, in quasi-polynomial time, a $(k+1)$-hop Steiner tree of cost at most $(1+\varepsilon)\optk$, where \optk is the cost of the (minimal) \kST.
+This seems to be the first result {taking the advantage of a slight relaxation of the hard hop constraints in network design,} a research direction proposed {by Althaus et al.}~\cite{AlthausFHKRS05}.

+Additionally, we consider the concept of doubling dimension {that was proposed by} Gupta, Krauthgamer and Lee~\cite{GuptaKL03}.
+A metric space is said to have doubling dimension $d$ if every ball of radius $2r$ can be covered by $2d$ balls of radius~$r$.
+While this concept is closely related to highway dimension {and Abraham et al.~\cite{AbrahamDFGW16} show that constant highway dimension implies constant doubling dimension, they also show that the converse does not hold.} However, we argue that the framework {by Feldmann et al.}~\cite{highway} can be applied in both settings, yielding an analogous result as for bounded highway dimension.

+{ {Finally}, we also show a limit of usefulness of relaxing the hop constraint by a constant amount, at least in the setting of non-metric distance functions.
+Extending a result of Manyem and Stallman~\cite{Manyem1996}, we show that, unless $\Pol=\NP$, there is no chance of obtaining a $((1-c)\cdot\log n)$-approximation, for some constant $c>0$, with a Steiner tree that uses $k+\ell$ hops and comparing to an optimal solution that uses only $k$ hops.}